 Here are the essential concepts you must grasp in order to answer the question correctly.

 The equation x² + y² = 1 represents a circle centered at the origin (0,0) with radius 1.
-Understanding this helps identify the boundary of the inequality, where points on the circle satisfy the equation exactly, and points inside satisfy the inequality.
+Understanding this helps in graphing the boundary of the inequality, as the circle defines the limit of the region to be shaded.